 The philosophy used today requires the use of specialized machines, trainers certified in this method of exercise dedicated only to you and a distraction free environment.
-This is what you can expect at The Strength Studio and this is why people with previous injuries love this type of training.
+This is what you can expect at Ultimate Fitness and this is why people with previous injuries love this type of training.

 9. WILL I BULK UP?

 No. What we mean to say is that you can bulk up but only if you intend to do so.
 Bulking up requires a specific program of training, supplements and diet that is designed to unnaturally enhance the muscle to its full scope and possibly beyond.
 Although there are a select few who are genetically inclined to build bulk, this is rare.
 The overwhelming majority of clients build lean muscle, resulting in a reduction of circumference and a look of being slim and elongated.

 10. I ALREADY HAVE OSTEOPOROSIS (OR ANOTHER MEDICAL CONCERN), CAN I STILL TRAIN?